-Jeffrey Robinson is an international best-selling author of 27 books, a frequent guest on TV and radio talk shows on both sides of the Atlantic, and a former winner of the Benedictine After-Dinner Speaker of the Year Award.
+Jeffrey Robinson is an old fashioned story teller, international best-selling author of 30 books including four major exposés on financial crime, a frequent guest in the media on both sides of the Atlantic, and a former winner of the Benedictine After-Dinner Speaker of the Year Award.

-He is a native New Yorker who lived in Europe from 1970 to 2007, including 25 years in London.
-It was during his 25 years in the UK - writing, speaking and appearing on TV about money laundering and criminal finance, that the British Bankers' Association named him, “The world's leading financial crime author".
+He is a native New Yorker who lived in Europe between 1970 to 2007, including 25 years in London.
+It was during these 25 years in the UK - writing, speaking and appearing on TV about money laundering and criminal finance, that the British Bankers' Association named him, “The world's leading financial crime author".

 His expertise on worldwide fraud and money laundering has made him a much sought after commentator by the media.
 Some of the issues he discusses include the lessons legitimate businesses can learn from organised crime; how businesses today are prime targets of fraudsters because most businesses are looking in the wrong places to protect themselves; why one in nine people will lose money this year as a result of fraud and what they can do to protect themselves; and the ways that terrorists are financing their activities while governments sit helpless on the sidelines.

-He continued working in the media during his four year stint as an officer in the United States Air Force.
+He continued working in the media during his four year stint as an officer in the United States Air Force from 1967-1971.
 Charged with running a press and public relations office for five generals at the height of the Vietnam War, he hosted a weekly talk show, scripted and directed several film projects, wrote short stories for national magazines and moonlighted as a disc jockey on local radio.

 When his military obligation was completed at the end of 1970, he took up residence in a small village in the south of France.
 Using that as his base, he vagabonded around the world, writing articles and short stories for leading North American and British periodicals.